Candidasa Travel and Accommodation Guide

 Famous for its beautiful white sands and pristine waters, referred to by the locals as Pantai Pasir Putih, meaning “white sand beach”.
-Situated along an azure cove that stretches for almost one kilometer, encased by rocky outcrops at either end and flanked by tropical rain forest, this is a great spot for a swim in the ocean and the chance enjoy some solitude while being one with nature.
+Situated along an azure cove that stretches for almost one kilometre, encased by rocky outcrops at either end and flanked by tropical rain forest, this is a great spot for a swim in the ocean and the chance to enjoy some solitude while being one with nature.

 There are no big hotels so the environment is unspoilt, on occasion there may be small waves and you can rent a boogie board for the kids should conditions prevail.
 There are some local warungs where you can enjoy fresh coconuts, some grilled seafood and even a cold beer if that’s in order.

-If you have over done it on your poolside sun lounge and need a change of scenery, then doing a little trekking could be the perfect activity.
+If you have overdone it on your poolside sun lounge and need a change of scenery, then doing a little trekking could be the perfect activity.

-Close to the foot hills you can take a trek of any length through the hills and villages.
-If the notion of a downhill trek suits you start at Kastala and finish at Aga Village, it will take 2-3 hours and you will encounter a combination of rice terrace and rain forest settings, its best to employ the services of a local guide from the Candidasa Trekking company just to make sure you don’t get lost and moreover it will make it a fun, educational experience.
+Close to the foothills, you can take a trek of any length through the hills and villages.
+If the notion of a downhill trek suits you start at Kastala and finish at Aga Village, it will take 2-3 hours and you will encounter a combination of rice terrace and rain forest settings, it’s best to employ the services of a local guide from the Candidasa Trekking company just to make sure you don’t get lost and moreover it will make it a fun, educational experience.

 Experience an enchanting Balinese Festival